mpk3/mpk3.github.io/index.markdown

 layout: home
 ---
 This is a blog dedicated to the notes and materials I curate working on different topics.
-For professional materials and links to specific github repositories please check the topic links in the upper right.
-The blog posts are more generally a place for me to document what I am learning about, which includes my hobbies.
+For professional materials and links to specific github repositories, please check the topic links in the upper right.
+For everything elsecheck out the links to my posts below.